 - (21) 'payment service provider' means natural or legal persons authorized to provide the payment services listed the annex of Directive 2007/64/EC or to issue electronic money according to the Directive 2009/110/CE.
-A payment service provider can be an issuer or an acquirer or both; - (22) 'payment service user' means a natural or legal person making use of a payment service in the capacity of either payer or payee, or both; - (23) 'payment transaction' means an action, initiated by the payer or on his behalf or by the payee of transferring funds, irrespective of any underlying obligations between the payer and the payee; - (24) 'processing' means the performance of payment transaction processing services in terms of the actions required for the handling of a payment instruction between the acquirer and the issuer; - (25) 'processing entity' means any natural or legal person providing payment transaction processing services; - (26) 'point of sale' means the address of the physical premises of the merchant at which the payment transaction is initiated.
-In case of distance sales or distance contracts (i.e. e-commerce) as defined by the Directive 2011/83/EU, the point of sale shall be the address of the fixed place of business through which the merchant conducts its business regardless of website or server locations and through which the transaction is initiated.
-If the merchant does not have a fixed place of business licence and through which the transaction is initiated a valid business licence, the point of sale shall be the address for correspondence for the payment of its taxes relating to its sales activity and through which the transaction is initiated. - (27) 'brand' means a particular mark denoting the payment card scheme within which cardbased payment transactions are carried out;
+A payment service provider can be an issuer or an acquirer or both; - (22) 'payment service user' means a natural or legal person making use of a payment service in the capacity of either payer or payee, or both; - (23) 'payment transaction' means an action, initiated by the payer or on his behalf or by the payee of transferring funds, irrespective of any underlying obligations between the payer and the payee; - (24) 'processing' means the performance of payment transaction processing services in terms of the actions required for the handling of a payment instruction between the acquirer and the issuer; - (25) 'processing entity' means any natural or legal person providing payment transaction processing services;

-- (28) 'co-badging' means including two or more brands on the same card based payment instrument; - (29) 'debit card' means a category of payment instrument that enables the payer to initiate a debit card transaction excluding those with prepaid cards; - (30) 'credit card' means a category of payment instrument that enables the payer to initiate a credit card transaction; - (31) 'payment card' means a category of payment instrument that enables the payer to initiate a debit or credit card transaction; - (32) 'prepaid card' means a category of payment instrument on which electronic money, as defined by Article 2 of Directive 2009/110/EC, is stored.
+- (26) 'brand' means a particular mark denoting the payment card scheme within which cardbased payment transactions are carryed out; - (27) 'co-badging' means including having-two or more brands on the same card based payment instrument; - (28) 'debit card' means a category of payment instrument that enables the payer to initiate a card-based debit card debit card transaction excluding those with prepaid cards; - (29) 'credit card' means a category of payment instrument that enables the payer to initiate a credit card transaction; - (30) 'payment card' means a category of payment instrument that enables the payer to initiate a debit or credit card transaction; - (31) 'prepaid card' means a category of payment instrument on which a monetary value, represented by a claim on the issuer which is issued on receipt of funds for the purpose of making payment transactions, can be-loaded in advance and electronically, including magnetically, stored either on the payment instrument itself or on a dedicated account; and that enables the payer to initiate a card-based paymentdebit card transaction excluding those with debit cards. - (32) 'universal card' means a category of payment instrument which enables the payer to initiate card-based payment transactions that are not distinguishable as debit or credit card transactions by the payment card scheme.